 Hunger Skateparks is skateboarder owned and operated, and a full service concrete skatepark design and build company.
-Our team leaders branched off from the leading skatepark contractors, where they developed industry building standards and high levels of craftsmanship, in order to shape a core company interested in building more creative parks with community minded principles.
 Our designs are innovative, balanced, and engaging for all styles and levels of skateboarding.
 We utilize building techniques that ensure long-lasting parks with low long-term maintenance.
 Our approach to park designing and building involves a high level of collaboration in order to develop projects unique to the community it will serve.
 Hunger Skateparks highest aim is not to build parks that few have the ability to enjoy, but to create balanced and creative parks that inspire a large audience.
 A successful park is a well-used park.

 Bart Smith Co-Owner

-I have skateboarded for over 30 years, and was inspired to build my first ramps as a 12 year old biker/skateboarder in Kokomo, Indiana.
+I have skateboarded for over 35 years, and was inspired to build my first ramps as a 12 year old biker/skateboarder in Kokomo, Indiana.
 I studied Art and Parks Administration at Indiana University, and have worked in construction for over 20 years.
-I have built over 50 skateparks in the United States, 2 parks in Denmark, and my own backyard bowl in Indiana.
-I am the co-owner of Hunger Skateparks and also the lead carpenter/concrete finisher with Native Skateparks.
+I have built over 60 skateparks in the United States, 2 parks in Denmark, and many private backyard bowls/projects.
 I have worked with the many skatepark contractors inlcuding Native Skateparks, California Skateparks, Wally Holladay, Bluestone, and more.

 I traveled and worked with a range of contractors all over the country, but what made me want to start Hunger is seeing non-creative and mediocre poorly built parks in my backyard.
 We deserve better.
 Small towns with groups of skaters have fundraisers, save for years, and use public money to build a park- and in return they receive cookie cutter designs or pre-fab mediocrity.
 I find this unacceptable- we have to hunger for more, and not accept these as the outcome.